Alipsa/jfinancials/readme.md

     <version>1.0.0</version>
 </dependency>
 ```
-All methods of the public api are in the se.alipsa.financials.Financials class
+All methods of the public api are in the se.alipsa.jfinancials.Financials class

 ### Payment
 `double pmt(interestRate, nper, pv, fv = 0, type = 0)`